lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 After installing the required packages, you should restart the kernel.

 ### Step B. Prepare Yolo labels  <a name="part1_stepb"></a>
+This step is to prepare your input data to the structure and format that is fit the yolo training.

 Locate the repository (https://github.com/lunayuehuang/Mse544-CustomVision) from Monday's class or clone it if you haven't done so.
 In the rest of this tutorial, the path of Monday's repository will refer as ```<path-to-Mse544-CustomVision>```, which will be replaced by the real path on your computer.